chibui191/dsc-project-template/README.md

 ## Dataset

-The dataset was collected from **Guangzhou Women and Children’s Medical Center** (Guangzhou, China) pediatric patients of one to five years old from.
+The dataset was collected from **Guangzhou Women and Children’s Medical Center** (Guangzhou, China) pediatric patients of one to five years old.

 The dataset is available on:
 - [Mendelay Data](https://data.mendeley.com/datasets/rscbjbr9sj/3)